jomigo96/cookbook/source/glossary.rst

         Did you know, in Portuguese this is called *french garlic*.
         I think it looks like a giant green onion.

+    Green Onion : ingredient
+        Bigger than chives, smaller than leeks

     Chilli pepper : ingredient
         Spicy chillies